National Geographic 90mm automatic telescope review

 A great beginner Go-To scope for anyone who wants to start stargazing.£357 Skip to view deals

-This instrument is one of a series of telescopes it has developed in conjunction with German manufacturer Bresser; a 90mm (3.5-inch) ‘automatic’ Maksutov-Cassegrain, which in this case means a computerised Go-To telescope.
+This is one of a series of telescopes National Geographic has developed in conjunction with German manufacturer Bresser; a 90mm (3.5-inch) ‘automatic’ Maksutov-Cassegrain, which in this case means a computerised Go-To telescope.

 This is a f/13.8 system with a focal length of 1,250mm.

 The tube has the constellation of Ursa Major emblazoned on it along with the National Geographic logo.

 It is attached to a single-arm mount atop a basic tripod and has a large computerised hand controller.

 Also included are 25mm and 12mm eyepieces (1.25-inch fit), a red-dot finder, instruction manual, a Moon filter, a bubble level and compass, and a CD containing planetarium program Stellarium.

 Power comes from by six AA batteries (not supplied); the battery compartment is set into the mount near the locking lever for azimuth motion.

 For experienced users the telescope could be considered relatively basic, but to someone just starting out on the adventure of discovering the night sky then this is a good starter system that provides Go-To functionality.